How much is your car worth?

 Both the Mirai and the Clarity Plug-In Hybrid have standard driver and passenger frontal airbags, front side-impact airbags, driver knee airbags, side-impact head airbags, front seatbelt pretensioners, front wheel drive, height adjustable front shoulder belts, four-wheel antilock brakes, traction control, electronic stability systems to prevent skidding, crash mitigating brakes, daytime running lights, lane departure warning systems and rearview cameras.

 Toyota’s powertrain warranty covers the Mirai 5 years and 40,000 miles longer than Honda covers the Clarity Plug-In Hybrid.
-Any repair needed on the engine, transmission, axles, joints or driveshafts is fully covered for 10 years or 100,000 miles.
+Any repair needed on the motor, fuel cell, transmission, axles or joints is fully covered for 10 years or 100,000 miles.
 Coverage on the Clarity Plug-In Hybrid ends after only 5 years or 60,000 miles.

 Toyota pays for scheduled maintenance on the Mirai for 3 years and 35000 miles.
 Toyota will pay for oil changes, lubrication and any other required maintenance.
 Honda doesn’t pay scheduled maintenance for the Clarity Plug-In Hybrid.

 There are over 18 percent more Toyota dealers than there are Honda dealers, which makes it easier should you ever need service under the Mirai’s warranty.